ithkuil/ithkuil/src/src/syntax.md

 ‘If only the physician wouldn’t always eat his food in one gulp like that.’

-* Illocution → Derivation:NA1₁ → Aspect_A2 → Derivation:EXT₂ → Aspect_A1
+* Illocution → Derivation: NA1₁ → Aspect_A2 → Derivation: EXT₂ → Aspect_A1

 ## @5.10.E4: Lêr-rwia hwaixtasár öqeil.
 ‘I'd venture to say the man won't be able to resume working anytime soon.’

-* Sanction → Derivation:NA1₁ ↝ Aspect_A2 → Modality → Aspect_A1
+* Sanction → Derivation: NA1₁ ↝ Aspect_A2 → Modality → Aspect_A1

 ## @6.1.31.E2: Hëtiun-n ivogwařļokkai ţei.